 Apart from coating your healthy chocolate truffles with cocoa powder, you could also coat them in:

 Melted chocolate – use a dark chocolate with 90% cocoa solids or sugar free chocolate like Lily’s.

 Any chopped nuts!

 I recommend to use a good quality chocolate over cocoa powder.
 Why?
 Because chocolate contains cacao butter as well, which helps firming up the truffles.

-If you wanted to try using cocoa powder instead, I would go for 4 tbsp cocoa PLUS around 3 tbsp coconut oil (or, even better, cacao butter – if you can get hold of it) to increase the fat content.
+If you wanted to try using cocoa powder instead, I would go for 4 tbsp cocoa PLUS around 3 tbsp cacao butter or coconut oil to increase the fat content.
 Taste and adjust if necessary.